Sometimes in A/B testing, it’s obvious what you need to test.

 Testing ensures that even when you aren’t sure what to do you can still act.
 Don’t worry about if your test doesn’t confirm what you wanted it to – all data is good data.

 My team has made ‘all data is good data’ our guiding star.
-By following that star, giving ourselves room to fail, and iterating on what our testing tells us, we are able to build to big wins.
+By following that star, giving ourselves room to fail, and iterating on what our testing tells us, we are able to discover and build big wins for our clients.

 Let’s take a look at this successful Shopify pop-up test!

 A recent big win for our team and our managed services was a 300% increase in conversion rate on a welcome pop-up!

 That’s right.
 By iterating on design and following core principles we were able to create a winning variant that performed almost 300% better than the original.